XTLS/Xray-docs-next/docs/en/config/inbounds/wireguard.md

-# Wireguard
+# WireGuard

-User-space implementation of the Wireguard protocol.
+User-space WireGuard protocol implementation.

 ::: danger
-**The Wireguard protocol is not specifically designed for circumvention purposes.
-If used as the outer layer for circumvention, its characteristics may lead to server blocking.**
+**The WireGuard protocol is not designed specifically for bypassing firewalls.
+If used as the outer layer to cross the firewall, its distinct characteristics may lead to the server being blocked.**
 :::

 ## InboundConfigurationObject